 Despite the cosmetic changes later in life, the elegance of Bulleids’ Light Pacific locomotives cannot be ignored, be them named after Battle of Britain or West Country insignia, they changed the face of Southern Region operations.
 So, with such a pedigree, it is only fitting that the Rebuilt Light Pacific should be in your collection.

-3 engaging scenarios for the Somerset & Dorset Route (available as a separate purchase)
+- 3 engaging scenarios for the Somerset & Dorset route, also available on Steam

 DOWNLOAD/VIEW MANUAL - HERE